-Tax collections for the year ended August 31, 2018, were 98.90% of the current tax levy.
+Tax collections for the year ended August 31, 2019 and 2018, were 99.53% and 98.90%, respectively, of the current tax levy.
 Allowance for uncollectible taxes is based upon historical experience in collecting property taxes.
 The use of tax proceeds is restricted to either maintenance and operations or interest and sinking fund expenditures.